emerichunter/maintenance_schema/README.md

 All views should be compatible from 9.5 and up.
 Some views might be compatible starting with 9.4.
-I will try to maintain all current supported versions.
+I will try to maintain all currently supported versions.